JoshuaRady/FOSS_EcoForce5_DMP/README.md

 Manuscript folder structure:

-├── data: raw data specific to the manuscript, accompanied by metadata, as well as soft links to data in the big data folder
+├── data: raw data specific to the manuscript, with metadata, and soft links to data in the big data folder

 ├── functions: function scripts shareable among multiple analysis scripts